proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/05-103 Using JPA to Create and Access a Database.md

 }
 ```

-You can also create queries by using SQL statements via the @Query annotation.
-The following example shows the usage of a SQL query in CrudRepository:
+7. You can also create queries by using SQL statements via the `@Query` annotation.
+The following example shows the usage of a SQL query in `CrudRepository`:

 ```
 package com.packt.cardatabase.domain;
 import java.util.List;